kennydukor/HomeLabSetup/README.md

 **cloudflared pods:** Maintain encrypted tunnel connection to Cloudflare (2 pods × 4 connections = 8 total).
 Automatically reconnect on failure.

-**Ingress NGINX:** Routes HTTP/HTTPS traffic by hostname to the correct Kubernetes service.
-Handles internal SSL/TLS.
+**Ingress NGINX:** Routes HTTP traffic by hostname to the correct Kubernetes service.
+No internal SSL/TLS needed when using HTTP tunnel mode.

-**Cert-Manager:** Automatically requests and renews SSL certificates from Let's Encrypt using HTTP-01 challenges.
+**Cert-Manager:** NOT REQUIRED for HTTP tunnel mode.
+Cloudflare handles all SSL at their edge.
+You can optionally use it for other purposes, but it's not part of the internet exposure workflow.

 **MetalLB:** Assigns real LAN IP addresses (from 192.168.0.200-250 pool) to LoadBalancer services.